Swayam-shah/Full-Adder-using-CMOS-/README.md

 very large, and the speed of operation becomes slow.
 That’s why there is a need to move on to another technology that requires a smaller number of transistors and provides a high speed of operation
+## DOMINO Logic
+The Domino logic family is used in a wide range of applications that need a low transistor count and fast speed of operation, such as microprocessors, dynamic memory, digital signal processors, and so on.
+Domino logic is an advancement in CMOS-based dynamic logic approaches that employ either p-MOS or n-MOS for the pull-down or pull up the network.
+The Domino logic methodology for constructing complete adders uses less transistors than typical CMOS logic and produces a high-performance device.
+## FinFET Technique
+A fin field-effect transistor (FinFET) is a multigate device, a MOSFET built on a substrate with the gate put on two, three, or four sides of the 2 channel or wrapped around the channel forming a double or even multi-gate structure.FinFET devices feature far faster switching times and higher current density than planar CMOS devices.
+FinFETs are a form of the non-planar transistor, also known as "3D" transistors.
+It serves the development of modern nanoelectronic semiconductor devices.
+To maximise drive strength and performance, it is typical for a single FinFET transistor to comprise numerous fins positioned side by side and all covered by the same gate.